Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Implications for chemical tagging

-Our ability to strongly constrain the intrinsic abundance scatter in the majority of the chemically-tagged birth clusters from \cite{natalie} indicates great promise for chemical tagging studies.
+Our ability to strongly constrain the intrinsic abundance scatter in the majority of the chemically tagged birth clusters from \citet{natalie} indicates great promise for chemical tagging studies.
 As stated in Section~\ref{sec:introduction}, the ability to reconstruct star clusters that have been dispersed across the Galactic disc will reveal crucial information about the chemical and dynamical evolution of the Galactic disc.
-By constraining the levels of chemical homogeneity within reconstructed star clusters, we are able to have a greater understanding of the conditions under which these groups and the stars within these groups formed, including the abundances of certain elements that were present at the time of their formation, as well as which elements were key to their formation.
+By constraining the levels of chemical homogeneity within reconstructed star clusters, we are able to have a greater understanding of the conditions under which these groups and the stars within these groups formed.

-Additionally, in finding that the levels of chemical homogeneity in these chemically-tagged birth clusters are stronger than those in various open clusters, consistent with findings in \cite{natalie}, we have further solidified the association of these chemically-tagged stars as members of the same birth clusters.
-This is encouraging for future chemical tagging studies and can also allow us to study these specific chemically-tagged birth clusters in more detail.
+Additionally, in finding that the levels of chemical homogeneity in these chemically tagged birth clusters are similar to or stronger than those in various open clusters, consistent with findings in \citet{natalie}, we have further solidified the association of these chemically tagged stars as members of the same birth clusters.
+This is encouraging for future chemical tagging studies and can also allow us to study these specific groups in more detail.
 For example, we can more closely study the migration patterns of these stars as they separated from their common formation sites and travelled across the Galactic disc.